firebase/firebaseui-web/README.md

   **`initializeUI`**

-  Initalizes a new `FirebaseUIStore` instance.
+  Initializes a new `FirebaseUIStore` instance.

   | Argument |        Type       | Description                        |
   |----------|:-----------------:|------------------------------------|